 Borowitz & Clark, LLP is a leading consumer law firm in California with offices in West Covina, Ontario, Palmdale, Norwalk, Torrance, and Glendale.
 Led by two of the most experienced bankruptcy lawyers in southern California, Barry Borowitz and Erik Clark, we are ready to help you through your financial difficulties.
 Our lawyers and staff will give your case the personal attention necessary to determine what course of action is best for your goals.
 We’ve handled thousands of bankruptcy cases, so we know the process inside and out.
 We’ll work with you to make sure you understand your options and the bankruptcy process itself and we’ll fight to make sure you get the most out of your bankruptcy.

 First Annual Borowitz & Clark Law School Scholarship

 Borowitz & Clark is committed to helping Los Angeles get out of debt.
 We’re also committed to education.
 We believe that education is the key to a happy, successful future.
 To that end, we’re proud to offer a scholarship of $2,500 to a law student who plans to practice in the fields of bankruptcy or consumer law.
 To be eligible, applicants must maintain at least a 3.3 GPA at an accredited law school, and be able to demonstrate an interest in bankruptcy or consumer law.
-To apply, please send an application letter detailing course of study, and law school transcripts to email@example.com.
+All submissions must be received no later than November 15th.
+The winner will be announced on January 15th.
+To apply, please send an application letter detailing course of study, and law school transcripts to firstname.lastname@example.org.